johnmartel/organization-membership-action/README.md

 ## Usage

-This action will compare the contents of the `.github/organization/members.yml` file of your repository with the actual membership of the containing organization.
+This action will compare the contents of the `.github/organization/members.yml` file of your repository with the actual membership of the containing organization and invite newly defined members or remove deleted members.

 Of course, this will only work for organization-owned repositories.

 ### Trigger

-This action will fail on any event other than [push](https://help.github.com/en/actions/reference/events-that-trigger-workflows#push-event-push).
+This action will skip on any event other than [push](https://help.github.com/en/actions/reference/events-that-trigger-workflows#push-event-push).

 ### Inputs